 Pets at the Beach

 This includes the boardwalk and adjacent parks.
-Dogs must be on-leash during dog walking hours.
+Dogs must be on leash at all times during permitted hours.
 Restrictions don’t apply to service animals.
 Owners must clean up after their pets.

-The closest place for off-leash dogs is Fiesta Island in Mission Bay.
+The closest off-leash dog beach is Dog Beach in Ocean Beach (24-hour access, leash-free).
+The closest off-leash park is Fiesta Island in Mission Bay.

 Beach Accessibility

-The boardwalk and the beach areas adjacent to the boardwalk are wheelchair accessible, and the main lifeguard tower off Grand Avenue offers a limited number of wide-tire beach wheelchairs for those who request them.
+The boardwalk and the beach areas adjacent to it are wheelchair accessible.
+The main lifeguard tower off Grand Avenue offers a limited number of wide-tire beach wheelchairs.
+Beach access mats are also available south of the main lifeguard tower.
+To reserve a beach wheelchair, call (619) 980-1876.

 Beach Regulations

-Some beach regulations that apply to all three PB beaches, plus adjacent bluffs, walkways, sea walls, parking lots, and park areas.
-Regulations include no alcoholic beverages, no smoking, no littering, no glass containers, no overnight sleeping or camping, and no disturbing noises like loudspeakers and blow horns.
+Some regulations that apply to all three PB beaches, plus adjacent bluffs, walkways, sea walls, parking lots, and park areas: no alcoholic beverages, no smoking or vaping, no littering, no glass containers, no overnight sleeping or camping, and no disturbing noises like loudspeakers and blow horns.

 Large Group Limits